 Suffering from an eating disorder can be a bit like an addiction, but unlike being addicted to smoking or alcohol, you can’t just cut food out of your life.
 Getting better has to start with some reflexivity on your part, and a willingness to let go of your control over food.
 Ironically, food is likely in control of you.
 We’ve got to take that back in a positive way.

 For me, my blog had a huge impact on getting out of the orthorexic mindset.
 Upon launching my blog (which at the time was very much restaurant-review based), I had to make a decision.
 How could I dine at different restaurants, hang out at fun food events and live to write about it while still maintaining this need to control everything on my plate?
 On a scale from 1 to 10 on the food control scale, being a food blogger requires a commitment to giving 0 fucks about what you’re served.
 I guess I went the “cold turkey” route because I just threw myself in and threw those fucks out.
 Through the excitement of food blogging, I found the strength to let the control go and I taught myself how to listen to my body and nourish it accordingly.
-I have written about mindful eating in the past, but I think it’s worth reviewing here.
 Mindful eating means paying attention to your innate hunger and satiety cues rather than eating according to a predetermined schedule or set of rules.
 It means honouring your body’s needs, finding pleasure in food, letting go of dos and donts, and not feeling guilty for your choices.
 So how do we find that perfect sweet spot between eating healthy and developing an obsession with healthy eating?
 Maybe the key is to omit the need for perfection in anything at all.
 Enjoy the treats your body, mind and soul craves- just enough to promote pleasure, but never so little to feel deprived.
 Find physical activity you actually enjoy- that makes your body feel stronger, more alive, and buzzing with energy.
 Stop dichotomizing food as good and bad, allowing yourself to discover your inner preferences and needs that aren’t prefaced on an arbitrary belief system.
 And learn to love your body for everything amazing that it is.
 It may have grown a baby.
 It may have carried you through a half marathon.
 It may have done 3 loads of laundry today.
 Whatever it does, it’s pretty bad ass for doing what it does, and it really deserves your respect, love and admiration.

 Likewise, my new love of food is not one of obsession and distrust, but one of true respect.
 It is an open, flexible, caring relationship that has fueled me emotionally and physically every day.
 That doesn’t mean it’s easy sailing from here.
 I’m now hyper aware and sensitive to “clean eating” guilt-talk around food.
 I sometimes even lash out when I hear a critical comment about a “bad” food on my own or someone else’s plate because for fucks sake, no one knows how to nourish their own body but themselves!
 GRRR….
 Don’t get me worked up.
 Maybe one day it all will become white noise, but until then, I’m pretty proud of where I stand and the strong relationship with food that I’ve built.